 At Everest 2020, we pride ourselves on providing our customers with a high-quality service.
 However, we understand that occasionally things can go wrong.
 When they do, in the first instance you should raise your concerns via a customer service enquiry form here.

 If you are still dissatisfied and wish to make a formal complaint, please follow the steps outlined below.
-All complaints are taken extremely seriously.
-We aim to resolve them within 8 weeks but where this is not possible, we will work closely with you to achieve a satisfactory outcome as quickly as we can.
+All complaints are taken extremely seriously and we aim to resolve as quickly as we can.
 The time that this will take depends on the nature of the complaint eg whether replacements are required etc. We will keep you fully updated throughout.